GoogleCloudPlatform/flink-on-k8s-operator/docs/developer-guide.md

 ## Project overview

-The Flink Operator is built on top of the Kubernetes [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library.
+[Kubernetes](https://kubernetes.io/) Operator for [Apache Flink](https://flink.apache.org) is built on top of the Kubernetes [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library.
 The project structure and boilerplate files are generated with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
 Knowledge of controller-runtime and Kubebuilder is required to better understand this project.

-The Flink custom resources are defined in Go structs, e.g. [FlinkCluster](../api/v1alpha1/flinkcluster_types.go), then Kubebuild generates related other Go files and YAML files, e.g.
+The Flink custom resource is defined in Go struct [FlinkCluster](../api/v1alpha1/flinkcluster_types.go), then Kubebuild generates related Go files and YAML files, e.g.
 [flinkclusters.yaml](../config/crd/bases/flinkoperator.k8s.io_flinkclusters.yaml).
 The custom logic for reconciling a Flink custom resource is inside of the [controllers](../controllers) directory, e.g., [flinkcluster_controller.go](../controllers/flinkcluster_controller.go).